 To ensure the sand is consistently dried to the correct moisture content, the inlet and outlet temperatures are constantly monitored.
 Programming logic takes these readings and automatically adjusts the burner output to maintain the desired outlet temperature.
 The result is a consistently dried product even with some variances in feed rates and moisture.

 Benefits of McLanahan Sand Bedding Dryers

-- Sand Bedding Dryers can be added to existing sand separation systems, including sand lanes
+- Can be added to existing sand separation systems, including sand lanes.

 - Rotary Dryers have been used for years and are simple and efficient